Brian0255/Puzzle-Games/README.md

 ---
   - Left clicking a tile will reveal it as a ship, or display how many ship tiles intersect with it.
   - Right clicking will mark/unmark an unrevealed square as a darker color if you know it can't be a ship.
 This is helpful as the game progresses.

-  These controls are illustrated by the pictures above.

 <br />